-The following description is a summary of what we believe to be the material provisions of the limited partnership agreement of BPLP.
-However, it does not contain all of the provisions that govern the rights and obligations of holders of common units of limited partnership.
-A copy of the partnership agreement in its entirety has been filed with the Securities and Exchange Commission.
-Under our partnership agreement, Boston Properties, Inc., our general partner, maintains all management powers over the business and affairs of BPLP, and the limited partners do not have any right to participate in or exercise control or management power over the business and affairs of BPLP, subject to certain restrictions on the general partner's authority.
+The following description is only a summary of certain provisions of the limited partnership agreement of BPLP and is subject to, and qualified in its entirety by, the partnership agreement, a copy of which has been filed with the Securities and Exchange Commission.
+Under our partnership agreement, Boston Properties, Inc., our general partner, maintains all management powers over the business and affairs of BPLP, subject to certain restrictions on the general partner's authority.
 In exercising its authority under the partnership agreement, Boston Properties, Inc. is allowed, but is generally under no obligation (except as described in the next sentence) to take into account the tax consequences to any limited partner of any action (or inaction) taken, and is not liable for monetary damages for losses sustained, liabilities incurred, or benefits not derived by the limited partners in connection with such decisions, provided Boston Properties, Inc. acts in good faith when making such decisions.
 However, with respect to certain transactions, including the dissolution of BPLP, the sale or exchange of all or substantially all of the assets of BPLP or a merger or other business combination, Boston Properties, Inc. has agreed in our partnership agreement to use its commercially reasonable efforts to structure such a transaction to avoid causing the limited partners to recognize gain for federal income tax purposes by virtue of the occurrence of or their participation in such a transaction.
-The limited partners expressly acknowledge in our partnership agreement that Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. and Boston Properties, Inc. is stockholders collectively.
+The limited partners expressly acknowledge in our partnership agreement that Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. is acting on behalf of BPLP, Boston Properties, Inc. is acting on